welcome to sunwell

 7. How will I feel after a session?

 Responses vary from feeling deeply relaxed and calm to energized and uplifted.
-Some may experience emotional releases, while others simply feel lighter and more connected to themselves.
+Some may experience energetic releases, while others may simply feel lighter and more connected to themselves.

 8. Can I do breathwork on my own?